Written by Joanna Kimmerly-Smith

 There's a difference between defending your argument and being defensive.
 The former means that you are prepared to back up your research with objective facts and data, while the latter means that you are taking a hostile, combative attitude toward your reviewer.

-Even if you feel that your reviewer has been rude to you, you are far less likely to receive a favorable outcome if you return fire with fire.
+Even if you feel that your reviewer has been rude to you, you are far less likely to receive a favorable outcome if you fight fire with fire.
 Taking a calm, polite approach will improve your chances for publication.

 Conclusion